rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Whoever is not with me is against me, and whoever does not gather with me scatters. ^1123

-When the unclean spirit has gone out of a person, it passes through waterless places seeking rest, and finding none it says, I will return to my house from which I came. ^1124
+When the unclean spirit has gone out of a person, it passes through waterless places seeking rest, and finding none it says, 'I will return to my house from which I came.' ^1124

 And when it comes, it finds the house swept and put in order. ^1125